Skip to content

 • Records a finalization timestamp.

-• Sends a GameStarting message to every player with peer connection information so clients can establish direct connections.
+• Sends a GameStarting message to every player with legacy peer metadata.

 JSON